 There are also some questionable claims on the Science page of Hanacure’s site.
 They claim that their facial treatment “binds with carbon dioxide in the air, producing an intense tightening and compression effect.”

-This sounds like pseudoscience to us, and they do not cite this claim.
-We can’t locate any medical research suggesting that topical skincare formulations bind to ambient carbon dioxide to produce a synergistic effect that benefits the skin, and Hanacure doesn’t link out to any or even bother to explain how this works, so we will disagree with this claim.
+There is no citation for this claim, and we can’t locate any medical research suggesting that topical skincare formulations bind to ambient carbon dioxide to produce a synergistic effect that benefits the skin.

 On the same page, Hanacure claims that their products “absorb impurities and contaminants in your skin and pores”.